matchabot/matcha-bot/README.md

 In this example with only have 1 action: select a template from `"source": "{{toLowerCase LicenceType}}.md.hbs"` and generates a file `"target": "LICENCE.md"`

+## 3 - List all available generators

 ```bash
 matchabot list
 ```

-👉 This command gives the list of defined commands
+👉 This command gives the list of defined generators

 ```bash
   __  __       _       _             ____        _